zielmicha/hera/docs/index.md

 | PermissionDenied          | you are not permitted to access this object
 | MalformedRequest          | your request doesn't make sense
 | NotEnoughMemoryRequested  | sandbox of this type needs more memory than you have requested
+| QueueFull                 | you are trying to create outrageous amounts of sandboxes (like over 9000)